samuelkchoi/EECS120B/Lab 8/README.md

 ## 3.
 *Design a system where an LED is illuminated if enough light is detected from the photo resistor.*
-**Criteria**
+**Criteria:**
   * *If the result of the ADC is >= MAX/2, the LED is illuminated.*
   * *If the result of the ADC is < MAX/2, the LED is turned off.*

 ## 4.
 *Design a system, using a bank of eight LEDs, where the number of LEDs illuminated is a representation of how much light is detected.
 For example, when more light is detected, more LEDs are illuminated.*
-**Criteria**
+**Criteria:**
   * *The LEDs should illuminated in sequence from 0 to 7, based on the amount of light detected by the photoresistor.*